Network Diagnostic Tools

 Every DNS record for any domain

-A DNS lookup queries the Domain Name System to reveal how a domain is configured: the IP addresses it points to (A/AAAA), the servers that handle its email (MX), its authoritative name servers (NS) and the text records (TXT) used for verification, SPF and more.
-IPeek queries every supported record type and caches the answer for 15 minutes.
+A DNS lookup queries the Domain Name System to reveal how a domain is configured: the IPv4 and IPv6 addresses it points to (A/AAAA), the servers that handle its email (MX), its authoritative name servers (NS), and the text records (TXT) used for verification, SPF, and DKIM.
+IPeek queries every supported record type at once and caches the answer for 15 minutes.

 Frequently asked questions